ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
   - selection: The selection to update
-    Can be given as string ‘sel0’ - ‘sel5’ or ‘all’ or can be given as ObjectSelection object such as
+    Can be given as string ‘sel0’ - ‘sel5’ or ‘all’ or can be given as ObjectSelection object such as:
     - model.selection
     - scene.active_set
   - op: Select operation.
 Can be all, new (default), add, remove, intersect, inverse, none
   - labels: List with node labels to select.
   - attached_to: Nodes attached to the given list of entities or vertices will be selected.
-    If attached_to=”elements” all nodes attached to selected elements are selected
+    If attached_to=”elements” all nodes attached to selected elements are selected:
   - x: X-range to select.
   - y: Y-range to select.
   - z: Z-range to select.